AnalyticalHarry/RegressionAnalysisUsingPython/README.md

 ## Residual Analysis

-Examining residuals is crucial for validating regression model assumptions, assessing for patterns that suggest issues like non-linearity or heteroscedasticity.
+Examining residuals is important for validating regression model assumptions, assessing for patterns that suggest issues like non-linearity or heteroscedasticity.

 ### Heteroscedasticity vs. Homoscedasticity